Factors-of-Micro-Environment

 The third component consists of customer markets, where businesses sell their products, including consumer, business, government, reseller, and international markets.
 The fourth component includes competitors, while the fifth includes various public groups that influence or are influenced by the organization.

-Factors of Micro Environment
+Major Micro Environment Factors

 There are six major factors of the micro environment that influence a business organization’s ability to serve its customers: